 There's also been changes to the Battle system setting it apart from previous entries:

 - Battles now operate with up to six units, though the player can access additional forces in certain missions.

-- The Biggest Change is the Link system, a tactic you can use to have characters in your unit help each other.
-You can set them to Offensive or Defensive attacks and they move accordingly.
-But Using this Function Requires Link Points which the Player assigns to each character.
-But it should be used as a careful strategy as a Link Battle commences that Persons AP also depletes.
-So if the Link system is spammed come the time when it's that characters move, they will have nothing to do.
+- The Biggest Change is the Link system, a tactic players can use to have characters in their unit help each other.
+They can set them to Offensive or Defensive attacks and they will move accordingly.
+Using this function requires Link Points which the player assigns to each character.
+Though players should take care when utilizing such a strategy as when a Link Battle commences that Persons AP also depletes, so if the Link system is spammed come the time when it's that characters move, they will have nothing to do.

 Setting and story

 Set in the year 2096.
 FM4 takes place in two Scenarios simultaneously.
 One scenario takes place in the European Commonwealth (EC) and the other scenario takes place in the United Continental States (UCS).